-As applications for our spring creative writing courses come in, it’s always good for us to have a sense of what the agents at Curtis Brown and C&W are reading and getting excited about.
-We at Curtis Brown Creative would love to help nurture the next generation of great children’s writers, and with applications for our next Online Children’s Writing course closing on Sunday night, I caught up with some of the team to find out some of their favourite children’s and YA literature.
+As applications for our spring creative writing courses come in, it’s always good for us to have a sense of what the agents at Curtis Brown and C+W are reading and getting excited about.
+We at Curtis Brown Creative would love to help nurture the next generation of great children’s writers, and with applications for the next of our children’s writing courses coming up, I caught up with some of the team to find out some of their favourite children’s and YA books.

 Rufus Purdy, editor at Curtis Brown Creative